apache/servicecomb-docs/java-chassis-reference/en_US/using-java-chassis-in-spring-boot/diff-spring-mvc.md

 For more information on java chassis support for data types, please refer to the "Supported Data Types" section.

-* Common label support
+* Common Annotation Support

-The following is the java chassis support for Spring MVC common tags.
+The following is the java chassis support for Spring MVC common annotation.

 | Tag Name | Support | Description |
 | :--- | :--- | :--- |